 It’s Maui County Fair time, again!
 Now simply called “Maui Fair”, the fair will always be known to me as the County Fair.
 The fair kicked off yesterday, Oct 3, 2013 with the fair parade showcasing a wide variety of organizations on Maui, and will continue until Sunday night (Oct 6, 2013).
 Taking place at the War Memorial soccer complex in Wailuku, it’s generally a lot of fun for kids, families, and those wanting yummy local food cooked up by local groups doing fundraisers.

 If you stop in to Delmore Realty’s office in Wailuku, you will get to say hi not only to Principal Broker Thomas Delmore, but also his granddaughter, Maddy.
-She is my 13 month old daughter.
+She is my 13 month old daughter, and the very epitome of an exercise in unfulfilled potential.
 She regularly greets our office visitors.
 With a grandpa, grandma, mom and uncle licensed as Realtors at Delmore Realty, she could very well be showing homes to clients in her future, too.

 We would like to say “Thank You” to many of the people we have been blessed to work with in 2012.
 We thank our clients who gave us the opportunity to serve them this year.
 We appreciate your business so very much.